Lucky Girl (2001 film)

 Lucky Girl (also known as My Daughter's Secret Life) is a 2001 Canadian drama film starring Elisha Cuthbert, Sherry Miller, and Charlotte Sullivan, directed by John Fawcett.
+It's about a high school student whose obsession with gambling leads to her accumulating a mountain of debt and causes a high degree of family tension.

 Plot

-Kaitlyn (Elisha Cuthbert) is a high school student whose obsession with gambling leads to her accumulating a mountain of debt.
-Her habit also causes a high degree of family tension.

 The film commences with Kaitlyn in a mathematics class.
-She is ecstatic because she has won a prize on a lottery ticket.
-It is soon revealed that Kaitlyn and her friends are saving money in order to travel to Amsterdam.
-Kaitlyn is a young girl who is willing to take extreme risks in order to get what she wants.
-She seems academically inclined.
-For example, she is quick to answer a question correctly even though she was not paying attention in class.
-She also seems to be well-respected and popular in school.
-For example, many of her classmates attend her birthday where they play poker and Kaitlyn manages to win the game.
+Kaitlyn is a teenage girl who is willing to take extreme risks in order to get what she wants.
+She is ecstatic because she has won a $10 prize on a lottery ticket.
+It is soon revealed that Kaitlyn and her best friend Cheryl are saving money in order to travel to Amsterdam.
+Kaitlyn is an honors student who is quick to answer a question correctly even though she was not paying attention in class.
+She also seems to be well-respected and popular in school, as many of her classmates attend her birthday where they play poker and Kaitlyn manages to win the game.
+Kaitlyn meets and falls for Ron, the older brother of one of her classmates, at the gambling casino.

 Kaitlyn views the recent sequence of events as a means by which to raise money for her trip.
-She soon becomes involved in sporting gambling in order to make more money for her trip.
+She soon becomes involved in sporting gambling in order to make more money for her and Cheryl's trip.
 Her parents view her enthusiasm for sports such as basketball and football as merely a phase.
 Her mother suspects that Kaitlyn watches the sports in order to watch the opposite sex.
 Her father, however, advises her to be cautious and to never make a bet over five dollars.
-He also uses Kaitlyn's new interest as a means by which to teach Kaityln's brother mathematics.
+He also uses Kaitlyn's new interest as a means by which to teach Kaitlyn's brother mathematics.